Pelargonium alchemilloides

 Photographer: Thabo Maphisa

 Pelargonium alchemilloides has a common name of pink trailing pelargonium.
-Trailing it does, but pink its flower are only sometimes.
+Trailing the plant does, but pink its flowers are only sometimes.
 Often white or creamy white, they may also be yellow.
 A sprawling perennial, it seldom exceeds 30 cm in height, growing from a tuberous or stoloniferous rootstock and resprouting after fire.
+The Afrikaans name is rankmalva (trailing geranium).

-P. alchemilloides is very widely distribution in nature.
-This area ranges from the Western Cape coast and Eastern Cape scrubland to the north-eastern South African grassland, often in damp places.
-But that is not half the geographical story: Beyond the border this Pelargonium grows as far afield in Africa as Kenya and Ethiopia.
+P. alchemilloides is very widely distribution in nature, ranging from the Western Cape coast and Eastern Cape to the northeast of South African, occurring in all provinces apart from the Northern Cape.
+And that is not half the geographical story: Beyond the border this Pelargonium grows as far afield in Africa as Kenya and Ethiopia.